What is Shirakawa's Seki? Shirakawa, a border town where the checkpoint was once located [Fukushima Prefecture]

 Google Maps

-"Komine Castle" is a castle that was the residence of the Shirakawa clan during the Edo period.
-It is said that the castle was built by Chikatomo Yuki around 1350.
-It was extensively renovated by Niwa Nagashige, the first lord of the Shirakawa domain during the Edo period.
+Komine Castle was the castle that served as the residence of the Shirakawa Domain during the Edo period.
+It is said to have been built by Yuki Chikatomo around 1350.
+During the Edo period, the first lord of the Shirakawa Domain, Niwa Nagashige, made extensive renovations to the castle

 No buildings from that time remain at the Komine Castle Ruins.
-Only the stone walls and part of the moat remain from that time, but the triple turret and front gate have been restored since 1991 based on materials from that time.
-"Komine Castle Ruins" is a national historic site.
+The only remains are the stone walls and parts of the moat, but since 1991 (Heisei 3), the three-story turret and front gate have been restored based on documents from that time.
+The Komine Castle Ruins are a national historic site

-Komine Castle Ruins<Information>
+Komine Castle Ruins <Information>

 - Facility name: Komine Castle Ruins

-- Facility name: Mie Yagura
+- Facility name: Three-story turret

 - Opening hours:

-- November - March / 9:30 - 16:00
+- November to March: 9:30 to 16:00

 - Admission fee: Free